joeyfezster/http_log_monitor/README.md

 1. Timestamps are in seconds, not milliseconds

 ## System Design
+late data
+tumbling window

 ## Next Steps
+expand multi file
+abstract out AlertQueue type for future alert supporting custom graph stages, mutable classes change state only by one logical execution unit (flow) observer pattern does not change state, but still is a delicate situation in lieu of enough experience to write custom graph stages, stateful operations were implemented with `statefulMapConcat`

 ### Productionazition
 1. Mocking to decouple functionalities in tests